 What is a Competitive Advantage?

+A competitive advantage is the one thing your company does better than any of your competitors.
+It is the key differentiator that defines your brand against all others.
 Philip Kotler, who some call the father of modern marketing, defines competitive advantage as “a company’s ability to perform in one or more ways that competitors cannot or will not match.”
-Your competitive advantage, then, is the thing you do better than any of your competitors.
-It is the key differentiator that defines your brand against all others.

 There are a range of value propositions that businesses often cite as competitive advantages.
 These include: